Skip to Content

 Instructions

-• Sift together the flour, cocoa and salt and set aside.
+• Sift together 5 oz all purpose flour, 1 oz dutch process cocoa powder and ¼ tsp salt and set aside.

-• Cream the butter and sugar just until combined and slightly aerated.
-Add the egg and vanilla, mix to combine and scrape down the bowl and beater.
+• Cream 5 oz unsalted butter and 3 oz granulated sugar just until combined and slightly aerated.
+Add the egg and ¼ tsp vanilla, mix to combine and scrape down the bowl and beater.

 • Add flour/cocoa and mix until the dough just begins to come together.
 Remove from the mixer and knead into a ball.
 Divide the dough into 2 pieces and flatten each ball to a disc.
 Wrap in plastic and refrigerate for 1-2 hours before using or freeze for up to 3 months.